tobimori/paywallr/README.md

 * [ze.tt](https://ze.tt) *v2.0+*
 * [Titanic Magazin](https://www.titanic-magazin.de/) *v2.2+*

+## Disabling sites

+As of v2.0, you can disable paywallr for a site by clicking on the browser action icon (usually in the upper right) on a supported site.
+This is useful when you have an account or the unlock doesn't work.

 ## Unlock mechanisms

 ### Madsack (e.g. Leipziger Volkszeitung, Hannoversche Allgemeine Zeitung, Kieler Nachrichten)